pilcrowonpaper/pilcrow/src/posts/serverless-database-latency.md

 Keep in mind the averages has a margin of error from 1ms (for low numbers) to 10ms (for high numbers).
 This is based on my observations and no real calculations were done.

+_In the chart below, the top bar represents the latency of initial queries, and the bottom represents the latency of subsequent queries._

 ![Chart comparing 90th, 95th, and 99th percentile of initial and subsequent queries](../images/serverless-database-comparison.png)

 ##### Initial query